 Having said all that, it’s hard to imagine that someone would read George R.R.
 Martins’ books and come to the conclusion that the audience needs to see even more rape and cruelty.

-The worst thing about Captain America: The Winter Soldier is that Captain America is in it.
+Captain America: The Winter Soldier – the only problem is that Captain America & The Winter Soldier are in it